zhgzhg/Drizzle/README.md

 CLI Extras
 ----------

-In addition, Drizzle offers CLI parsing of any Arduino sketch file, printing the recognized marker settings in JSON.
+In addition, Drizzle offers CLI parsing of any Arduino sketch file, printing the recognized marker settings in JSON format.

-For e.g: `java -jar drizzle-0.3.0.jar --parse hello-world.ino` will produce:
+For e.g. `java -jar drizzle-0.3.0.jar --parse hello-world.ino` will produce:

 ```
 {